OperationSpark/studies/README.md

 2. Importantly, in the `<code></code>` tag, replace the `data-gist-id` attribute with your gist id (the id can be found back on your GitHub gist page, as the last number in the URL of the gist), for example, `https://gist.github.com/jfraboni/4ae6dead16cdb2271041` - the gist id here is, `4ae6dead16cdb2271041`
 3. Finally, also in the `<code></code>`, replace the `data-gist-file` with the name of the gist sub-file, which you can find on the GitHub gist page, within the header of the of the JavaScript gist sub-file.
 For example, the sub-file embedded from the gist at <a href="`https://gist.github.com/jfraboni/4ae6dead16cdb2271041`" target="_blank">https://gist.github.com/jfraboni/4ae6dead16cdb2271041</a> is `jsbin.jihure.js`.
 4. Okay, once you do this, save your changes, then flip back to your `studies.html` page and refresh, you should see your nice section header for the subtop, plus your gist right below this, exemplifying your smartness!

+## JavaScript SubTopics

-5. Ensure you have JavaScript subtops exemplifying the following:
+1. Ensure you have JavaScript subtops exemplifying the following:
     1. Variables
     2. Datatypes (Simple & Complex):
         1. Number